 Boston Roundtable sources recent college graduates from across the United States to teach abroad throughout China.
 With our assistance, qualified applicants are paired with an accredited school that best matches their profile, and complete an immersive, yearlong program.
 Boston Roundtable sources graduates with expertise in a variety of subjects (not just English), and thoroughly vets both schools and applicants to ensure the best match for students.

-Whether you’re a community member hoping to supplement your child's school education, a teacher looking to go abroad, a Chinese student exploring education in the US, Boston Roundtable has something for you!
+Whether you’re a a teacher looking to go abroad, a Chinese student exploring education in the US, or just an intrigued learner in the realm of international education, Boston Roundtable has something for you!

 About Our CEO

 Shucheng Zhang (张淑成) is the CEO and founder of Boston Roundtable.
-He initially started the company with the intention of furthering cross-cultural exchange, as well as providing support networks for Chinese students studying or intending to study in the United States.
-Over time, he expanded this vision into college preparation services, student tour groups, cultural centers, teacher exchanges into China, and more.
+He initially started the company with the goal of furthering cross-cultural exchange, as well as providing support networks for Chinese students studying or intending to study in the United States.
+Over time, he expanded this vision into broader, mutually beneficial services that go beyond these two countries, including college preparation, student tour groups, cultural centers, sister schools, teacher exchanges into China, and more.

 Prior to coming to America, Shucheng studied law at Peking University and spent several years working for China’s Ministry of Foreign Affairs.
 In the US, Shucheng has taught Chinese at a run of ivy-league and other top-ranking schools including Harvard, Yale, Brown and MIT.
 His academic background allows him to recognize the importance of reinforced educational instruction, which is applied across all of Boston Roundtable’s programming.